hosungsmsft/azure-moodle-autoscale/README.md

 - postgresVersion: Version of Postgres.
 Valid entries are "9.5" and "9.6"
 - mysqlVersion: Version of Mysql.
 Valid entries are "5.6" and "5.7"
 - vNetAddressSpace: Address range for the Moodle virtual network - presumed /16 - further subneting during vnet creation
+- autoscaleVmSku: The size of the VM used for autoscaling.
+Currently limited to Standard VMs.
+- autoscaleVmCount: The maximum number (default 10) of instances to scale up to.
+The minimum is always 2.

 ## *Sizing Considerations and Limitations*